polyaxon/polyaxon/site/docs/management/component-hub/index.md

 ## Overview

-Polyaxon Component Hub is a product for managing versioned and reusable components, each component can:
+Polyaxon Component Hub is a product for managing versioned and reusable components, each component:
- * Have multiple versions.
+ * Can have multiple versions.
  * Can be published publicly or privately within your organization.
  * Can define team level permissions.